 What makes small group training different from bootcamps?

 Small group training offers more tailored coaching with fewer participants.
-Bootcamps tend to be larger, higher-energy sessions that rely on bodyweight and cardio-based drills. bootcamps can be small group training sessions as well, but it might lose some of the more stereotypical aspects.
+Bootcamps tend to be larger, higher-energy sessions that rely on bodyweight and cardio-based drills.
+A bootcamp can be delivered in a small group format, but the coaching dynamic is typically less personalised.